makrai/notes/warner-2412-modern-bert.md

       Retrieval-Augmented Generation (RAG) pipelines (Lewis+, 2020), where encoder models are used to retrieve and feed LLMs with context relevant to user queries.
-  * still frequently used for a variety of discriminative tasks such as classification (Tunstall+, 2022) or Na[med] Entity Recognition (NER) (Zaratiana+, 2024), where they often match the performance of specialized LLMs.
-Here again,
+* still frequently used for a variety of discriminative tasks
+  * classification (Tunstall+, 2022) or
+    * L Tunstall, N Reimers, Unso ES Jo, L Bates, D Korat, M Wasserblat, O Pereg arXiv 2022
+      Efficient few-shot learning without prompts
+  * Na[med] Entity Recognition (NER) (Zaratiana+, 2024)
+  * where they often match the performance of specialized LLMs
-    * they can be used in conjunction with LLMs, for example detecting toxic prompts (Ji+, 2023; Jiang+, 2024b) and preventing responses, or routing queries in an agentic framework (Yao+, 2023; Schick+, 2023).
+  * they can be used in conjunction with LLMs, for example
+    * detecting toxic prompts (Ji+, 2023; Jiang+, 2024b) and
+    * preventing responses, or
+    * routing queries in an agentic framework (Yao+, 2023; Schick+, 2023).
   * hE these pipelines currently rely on older models, and
     * quite often on the original BERT itself as their backbone (Wang+, 2022;
-      Xiao+, 2023), without leveraging improvements developed in recent
+      Xiao+, 2023), without leveraging recent improvements
     * sequence lengths limited to 512 tokens,
     * suboptimal model design (Anthony+, 2024) and
     * suboptimal vocabulary sizes (Karpathy, 2023), and
-    * generally inefficient architectures, whether in terms of downstream performance or computational efficiency.
-Finally,
+    * generally inefficient architectures in terms of both downstream performance or computational efficiency
-    * training data is limited in volume and restricted to narrow domains (especially lacking code data) or lacking knowledge of recent events.
+    * training data is limited in volume and restricted to narrow domains (especially lacking code data) or lacking knowledge of recent events
-* Recent modernization efforts have only partially addressed the shortcomings of encoder-only models due to limited breadth.
+* Recent modernization efforts have only partially addressed the shortcomings
   * MosaicBERT (Portes+, 2023), CrammingBERT (Geiping and Goldstein, 2023), and AcademicBERT (Izsak+, 2021) focused on matching BERT performance with better training efficiency.
-  * NomicBERT (Nussbaum+, 2024) and GTE-en-MLM (Zhang+, 2024) (developed
+  * NomicBERT (Nussbaum+, 2024) and GTE-en-MLM (Zhang+, 2024)
-    concurrently to this work) introduced longer-context encoder models
+    * concurrently to this work) introduced
+    * longer-context encoder models
     * retrieval applications, but did
     * not optimize for efficiency or classification performance, and
-    * re-used older training data mixtures which is especially apparent in programming-related tasks.
+    * re-used older training data mixtures which is especially apparent in programming-related tasks
 * Contributions We present ModernBERT, a modernized encoder-only transformer
   * increase downstream performance and efficiency, especially over longer sequence lengths.
 We also bring encoder-only models